-Water molecules naturally flow through a semipermeable membrane from a low concentration area to a high concentration area through a process called osmosis.
+Water molecules naturally flow through a semipermeable membrane from a high concentration area to a low concentration area through a process called osmosis.
 When a person stays in a water bath for a prolonged time, osmosis occurs and the water flows into the upper skin cells, which then take up the water.
 Shrinking and expanding effects take place simultaneously in these skin cells, causing wrinkles.

 Toes wrinkled after bath - Image Credit: Taratorki / Shutterstock

 The wrinkling effect mostly pops up on the thickest layer of the skin.
 This layer is found on the inner surface of the hands and feet due to their constant rubbing against rough surfaces, i.e., the wrinkling effect is greater in hands and feet, where the thickest layer of the skin exists.